StackExchange/dnscontrol/documentation/notifications.md

 * [Telegram](https://containrrr.dev/shoutrrr/latest/services/telegram/)
 * [Zulip Chat](https://containrrr.dev/shoutrrr/latest/services/zulip/)

-For a full overview of supported methods and configuration details, refer to the [Shoutrrr documentation](https://containrrr.dev/shoutrrr/latest/services/overview/).
+The above list is accurate as of 2024-Dec.
+The compete list and all configuration details are in the [Shoutrrr documentation](https://containrrr.dev/shoutrrr/latest/services/overview/).

 Configure `shoutrrr_url` with the Shoutrrr URL to be notified.